 CHR’s egg donor pool is likely the largest and most physically, ethnically, and religiously diverse anywhere in the world.
 We bring donors in from all over the United States to help our patients grow their families.
 In the event that our patients’ perfect donor is not in our database, we’re able to work with them to find her.

-To best serve our center's extremely diverse international patients, we make a concerted effort to maintain a high level of diversity in our donor pool that contains about 200 egg donors at any given time.
+To best serve our center's extremely diverse patients, we make a concerted effort to maintain a high level of diversity in our donor pool that contains over 100 egg donors at any given time.
 Our egg donors include rare European and Asian ethnicities, all races, many religions and cultures, as well as a wide range of artistic, academic and athletic talents.

 In addition, our clinical coordinators are happy to help you find a donor with something specific - a shared personal interest or similar life ambitions, for example.
-We really have very detailed knowledge about our donors, and are only too happy to share the information with recipient couples.
+We have very detailed knowledge about each of our donors, and are only too happy to share the information with recipient couples.

-This diversity is partially thanks to our egg donation program's location in New York, NY.
-In addition, we have recently started recruiting exceptional donors even outside of the immediate NYC metropolitan area.
+This diversity is partially thanks to our egg donation program's location in New York City.
+In addition, we recruit exceptional egg donors from outside of the immediate NYC metropolitan area.
 These "long-distance donors" are identified with "LDD" or "long-distance donor" in our egg donor database.